Cloud machine learning

 High-performance distributed training with no code changes.

-Automatic hyperparameter optimization based on cutting-edge research.
+Automatic hyperparameter optimisation based on cutting-edge research.

 1.2 Ray